TRIO Student Support Services Program

 A program of continuing education designed to serve persons on and off campus in both credit and noncredit courses is available.
 Special workshops, institutes, conferences, etc., are scheduled throughout the year and Continuing Education Units can be earned for certain programs when an application is filed and appropriate processing fees are paid.

 The TRIO program is sponsored by Graceland University and funded by a U.S. Department of Education grant.
 TRIO provides opportunities for academic development, assists students with basic university requirements and serves to motivate students toward the successful completion of their postsecondary education.
 The goal of TRIO Student Support Services is to increase the retention and graduation rates of its selected participants.
 Program eligibility is based on the grant guidelines.
 TRIO participants must be low income and first generation, or low income and have a documented disability.
-The TRIO Program provides small group or one-on-one tutoring, personal counseling, academic advising, informational workshops, financial literacy training, peer mentoring, and advocacy.
+The TRIO Program provides small group or one-on-one tutoring, academic advising, informational workshops, financial literacy training, peer mentoring, and advocacy.
 Eligibility does not insure program selection.
+TRIO Student Support Services Application can be found here.

 Institutional Support Services provides free tutoring assistance.
 If a tutor is available, the student will be assigned to a tutoring group.
 Tutoring groups provide supplemental assistance and review throughout the semester.
 Institutional Support Services also provides developmental courses for freshman needing review or remediation in English or math.
 Developmental courses may be a condition of enrollment for some entering students according to Graceland’s Admission requirements.